Chip Lupo, Credit Card Writer

 @CLoop

 It takes 1 to 3 business days for a credit card payment to post to your account if you pay online or by phone.
 Payments by mail will take a few days longer.
 If your credit card is linked to your checking account and both accounts are from the same bank, your payment may post immediately following the transaction.
-Your issuer’s payment timelines are included in your monthly statement, or you can call customer service for more information.
+Your issuer’s payment timelines are included in your monthly statement.
+You can also call your bank’s customer service team for more information.

 @Elle_Cooper78